DigitalPublishingToolkit/Money-Lab-Reader/docs/2_2-RobinHood.md

 **Akseli:** The ‘office’ is a work form that suits us.
 We can set it up in any space, in a café, a museum, a park, a university.
-We call it an office, a temporary office, where we, well, work like one does in the office… or how we imagine one works in the office…usually on particular themes like aesthetics of algorithmic production, rethinking financial services, crypto currency and equity, processes of the production of the common, some legal issues depending on what is on our immediate agenda.
+We call it an office, a temporary office, where we work like one does in the office… or how we imagine one works in the office…usually on particular themes like aesthetics of algorithmic production, rethinking financial services, crypto currency and equity, processes of the production of the common and some legal issues depending on what is on our immediate agenda.
 But the office is open and anybody is welcome to listen or join us in the work.